xyzzy/retro-console/README.md

 ![electronics-640x472.jpg](media/electronics-640x472.jpg)

-The Raspberr-Pi and sound system
+The Raspberry-Pi and sound system

 ![switches-840x472.jpg](media/switches-840x472.jpg)

 Closeup of the switches.
-The joystick was extra heavy dudy quality, which turned out to be a very wise choice seeing how some games made people highly enthusiastic.
+The joystick was extra heavy duty quality, which turned out to be a very wise choice seeing how some games made people highly enthusiastic.

 ## Versioning